-Both teams found that supernovae at high redshift were dimmer than expected.
+Both teams found that supernovae at high redshift (= in the distant past) were dimmer than expected.

 This means that instead of recollapsing, slowing down or coasting, the expansion of the universe was accelerating!

 So the universe will not end with a crunch; instead, galaxies will move away faster and faster.
 Eventually, everything will disappear from our observable universe, until we are left alone with no other galaxies except the ones in the Local Group.